 Kristy Masella is a risk taker, mother, leader and a fresh voice for Aboriginal and Torres Strait Islander women in business.

-Kristy Masella is a Murri from Rockhampton, Dharumbal country in Central Queensland who has dedicated her life to empowering Aboriginal and Torres Strait Islander communities.
+Kristy Masella is a Murri/South Sea Islander from Rockhampton, Dharumbal country in Central Queensland who has dedicated her life to empowering Aboriginal and Torres Strait Islander communities.
 She has worked in Aboriginal Affairs for more than 30 years across many portfolios in both New South Wales, Queensland and the Northern Territory.
-Prior to the AES CEO role, she was the head of Social Justice for Aboriginal Affairs New South Wales and led a major review of the New South Wales Aboriginal Land Rights Act.
+Prior to the AES Managing Director role, she was the head of Social Justice for Aboriginal Affairs New South Wales and led a major review of the New South Wales Aboriginal Land Rights Act.

 Kristy studied Journalism at the University of Queensland and has been presented with a number of prestigious awards in her career such as the National Trust Print Media Commendation Award and the Australian Society of Archivists Mander Jones Award for her work as Co-author of Connecting Kin.
 Kristy holds a Masters in Human Rights Law and Policy at the University of New South Wales specialising in Indigenous Rights.